fastify/fastify-dx/docs/vue/route-context.md

 import ky from 'ky-universal'

 export default (ctx) => {
-  // This runs both on the server and on the
-  // client, exactly once per HTTP request ctx.message = 'Universal hello' if (ctx.server) {
+  if (ctx.server) {
-    // Place some server data on the
+    // Populate state.todoList on the server
-    // application's global state
-    ctx.state = ctx.server.db
+    ctx.state.todoList = ctx.server.db.todoList
-    // It is automatically hydrated on the client
+    // It'll get automatically serialized to the client on first render!
-    // So no need to any additional assignments here
   }
 }